 Clinical Epidemiology Program, Ottawa Hospital Research Institute

-Sara has a Master’s degree in Human Kinetics from University of Ottawa (2021).
-During her graduate studies, Sara was involved in different research projects focused on pregnancy, gestational weight gain, and lifestyle.
+Sara has a MSc in Human Kinetics from University of Ottawa (2021).
+During her graduate studies, she was involved in different research projects focused on pregnancy, gestational weight gain, and women’s lifestyle.
 Combined, her research has contributed to identify and target potential factors associated with discordant gestational weight gain and healthy behaviours.

 Clinical Research Assistant